“Foreign Aid for America!”

 Argentina also reported that the embassy had received numerous letters from different regions of the United States, all thanking the Señora Eva Perón for a generosity that the American papers had refused to recognize.
 The letter writers were glad that she had found a way to get around the roadblocks imposed by “self-important showoffs who paint things as they wish others to see them”.

 During the Depression and the Cold War, America’s First Ladies acted to alleviate poverty without concerning themselves about what the Russians would think.
 When Franklin Roosevelt was Assistant Navy Secretary, his wife Eleanor joined First Lady Ellen Wilson in touring the capital city’s slums, home to a largely African-American population.
-A congressional bill mandated the destruction of the dangerous and unsanitary buildings but World War II interrupted relocation efforts.
+A congressional bill mandated the destruction of the dangerous and unsanitary buildings but World War II interrupted relocation efforts.18

 Eleanor Roosevelt believed that universal human rights begin “in places where every man, woman, and child seeks equal justice, equal opportunity, equal dignity without discrimination.”
 Courageous Eleanor, the first white District of Columbia woman to respond to NAACP and the Urban League membership drives, fought for equal rights throughout FDR’s four terms in the White House.
-Far from denying the existence of poverty in the United States, Eleanor worked to establish a model community in Appalachia in 1937, east of Morgantown, West Virginia: Arthurdale, “the subsistence homestead community closest to her heart.”
+Far from denying the existence of poverty in the United States, Eleanor worked to establish a model community in Appalachia in 1937, east of Morgantown, West Virginia: Arthurdale, “the subsistence homestead community closest to her heart.”19

-20 In 1961, First Lady Jacqueline Kennedy commissioned the West Virginia’s Morgantown Glassware Guild to produce the White House crystal, benefitting the state’s economy and inspiring Americans to buy the “President’s House” crystal for their own homes.21 Like Mrs. Roosevelt, she saw the effects of poverty when she visited homeless children in Washington, D.C.22
+Jacqueline Kennedy never forgot the kindness-and the destitution-she saw in Appalachia.
+“The people were so friendly.
+There could be a mother ... nursing a baby on a rotting front porch, but she’d smile and say, ‘Won’t you come in?’ ”20 In 1961, First Lady Jacqueline Kennedy commissioned the West Virginia’s Morgantown Glassware Guild to produce the White House crystal, benefitting the state’s economy and inspiring Americans to buy the “President’s House” crystal for their own homes.21 Like Mrs. Roosevelt, she saw the effects of poverty when she visited homeless children in Washington, D.C.22

 As First Lady, Mrs. Kennedy also gave gifts to children in other countries.
 In 1962 she brought the children of India “a portable American classroom equipped with art materials, known as the Children’s Carnival of the Arts.”23